Multiscale cortical morphometry reveals pronounced regional and scale-dependent variations across the lifespan: Methods

 \subsection{Analysis of lifespan effects on morphometry in cortical hemispheres and lobes}

-To extract the lifespan effect on different morphometrics from the two datasets, we used generalised additive mixed models (GAMM) from the mgcv R package (\url{https://CRAN.R-project.org/package=mgcv}).
-We included the acquisition site as a random variable, to account for scanner and scanning protocol effects and harmonise the data between sites.
-Since we were not primarily interested in sex differences, we accounted for these with random variables as well, modelling the offset but producing a single overall trajectory for both sexes (Fig.~\ref{FigMethod}~C).
-The age effect was modelled with smooth terms using a thin plate spline basis with 7 knots, and the model was fit with restricted maximum likelihood.
-Our approach is similar to inferring ageing trajectories through GAMLSS \citep{Bethlehem2022, Frangou2021}.
-However, since we are not reporting centiles, but only trajectories, we omit the site-specific scale and shape estimation.

-We fit these models for hemispheres and cortical lobes, and for each scale.
-Separate trajectories for male and female cohorts can be found in the supplementary material (see~\ref{FigHemiSex},~\ref{FigLobeSex}).
+To extract the lifespan effect on different morphometrics from the two datasets, we used generalised additive models for location, scale, and shape (GAMLSS) from the gamlss R package (\url{https://cran.r-project.org/web/packages/gamlss}).
+We included the acquisition site as a random variable affecting the mean and standard deviation of the distribution, to account for scanner and scanning protocol effects and harmonise the data between sites.
+Since we were not primarily interested in sex differences, we accounted for these with random variables as well, modelling the effect on mean, standard deviation, and skew, but producing a single overall trajectory for both sexes (Fig.~\ref{FigMethod}~C).
+The age effect was modelled on all four distribution parameters with smooth terms using a P-splines.
+Model formulas can be found in the supplementary \ref{supplFormulas}.
+The model was fit with a mixed algorithm (``Rigby and Stasinopoulos'', then ``Cole and Green'').
+We fit these models for hemispheres and cortical lobes, and for each scale, which allowed us to infer hemisphere and regional scale-dependent ageging trajectories, whilst accounting for covariates and harmonising between sites.